Student and Family Handbook

 E-Learning Annual Notification

 District 622 may call an e-learning day due to inclement weather.
-During an e-learning day, students learn online via Seesaw or Schoology.
+During an e-learning day, students learn online via academic choice boards (K-5)or Schoology.
 If an e-learning day is called due to weather, instructions will be provided to families as soon as possible.

 Staying Informed & Connected